ashayp22/aimboosterbot/README.md

-# Aimboosterbot
+# aimboosterbot
-A python autoclicking bot that will beat aimbooster.
+A Python autoclicking bot that will beat aimbooster.
 [Watch YouTube video with a live demo!](https://www.youtube.com/watch?v=5QyBe5innm0)

 ## Setup